tanishasgit/Guess-The-Number/README.md

-Here's a brief and informal README file:

----

 # Guess the Number Game

 Welcome to the Guess the Number Game!
 This is a simple and fun number guessing game with a clean beige and off-white design.